 Now, while there is no correct frequency guideline for push notifications, there is the wrong frequency, and that is ‘one push too many.’
 All it takes is one unnecessary push notification sent at the wrong time to change your gentle, friendly gesture into harassment.

 A good way to decide on the frequency is to trigger these notifications on the back of individual user actions.
 This way, you ensure that notifications are sent only when the user needs them.

-Over time push notifications have evolved from bare text messages into visually rich, compelling and engaging affairs.
-Nowadays they can incorporate, images, GIFs, audio/ visual content as well as the call to actions and options for direct engagement.
+Over time push notifications have evolved from bare text messages into visually rich, compelling, and engaging affairs.
+Nowadays they can incorporate, images, GIFs, audio/ visual content as well as the call to action and options for direct engagement.

 The ideal content is one that provides a clear call to action, to the user, while driving revenue for the company.
 If the push notification can convince the user to invest their time and effort in the proposal (push message), they will engage with the message and make the purchase.

 Of course, not all push notifications are revenue-driven; the crux here is engagement.
 The messaging of push should be compelling to prompt action/ engagement from the user.

 Digital transformation has changed the manner in which individuals, businesses, and entire economies operate.
 This transformation has also created a scenario where every entity is connected; this fundamental shift has made engagement with each other an inevitable consequence.